 International Women’s Day

-Nova Scotia is home to exceptional entrepreneurs, inventive chefs and a supportive culinary community.
-On this International Women’s Day, we’re celebrating the power of women in Nova Scotia’s culinary industry.
+Nova Scotia is home to exceptional entrepreneurs, innovative chefs and a supportive culinary community.
+On this International Women’s Day, we’re celebrating the talented women in Nova Scotia’s culinary industry.

-The women featured below are just a few of the award-winning chefs, farmers, fishers, winemakers, brewers, distillers, cider makers, bakers, cheese makers, artisans, entrepreneurs, risk takers and leaders we’re proud to have making their mark on Nova Scotia.
+The women featured below are just a few of the chefs, farmers, fishers, winemakers, brewers, distillers, cider makers, bakers, artisans, entrepreneurs, risk takers and leaders we’re proud to have making their mark on Nova Scotia.

 The many women in Nova Scotia’s restaurant industry have helped shape the culinary fabric of this province.
 They are an exceptional collection of chefs, owners, managers, servers, sommeliers, and more.
 Some of these talented women include Renée Lavallée of The Canteen, Janie Bogardus of The Watch That Ends The Night, Misty Thibeault of Rebecca’s Restaurant, Jennie Dobbs of Morris East, Sylvie Ruiz-Salvador of The Beach Pea, Salt Shaker Deli and South Shore Fish Shack, Heather Rankin of Obladee, Rachel Knox and Nicole Raufeisen of Little Oak and The Ostrich Club, Quita Gray of Sugar Moon Farm, Meryl Atkinson of The Henley House, and Virginia Fynes and Lauren Franey of The Union Street.